Fanny Elssler: Life and career

 In September 1834, Elssler appeared with the Ballet du Théâtre de l'Académie Royale de Musique (today known as the Paris Opera Ballet), a step to which she looked forward with much misgiving on account of Marie Taglioni's supremacy on that stage.
 However, Elssler and Taglioni were exceptionally different dancers, and the Opera's management saw this as an opportunity to incite some controversy by hiring Elssler.
 Taglioni was known as a danseur ballonné, represented by the lightness of her leaps and jumps.
 Elssler, on the other hand, distinguished her dancing with the precision in which she performed small, quick steps.
 Elssler's type of dancing was known as danse tacquetée.
 The results of her performances, however, were another triumph for Elssler, and the temporary eclipse of Taglioni.
-Taglioni, although the finer artist of the two, could not for the moment compete with the newcomer's personal fascination.
+Taglioni, although considered the finer artist of the two, could not for the moment compete with the newcomer's personal fascination.
 It was conspicuous in her performance of the Spanish Cachucha (from the 1836 Coralli/Gide ballet Le Diable boiteux) that Elssler outshone all rivals.
 Elssler was not Spanish, but her performances of the Cachucha were filled with fire and sensual life.
 The poet Théophile Gautier titled her the "pagan" dancer because of her performances in the Cachucha, juxtaposed with Taglioni, the "Christian" dancer.
 The success of Elssler and the Cachucha led to a widespread demand for more choreographed ballet dances of specific national flavor.
 These types of dances became very popular, and Elssler herself added a Polish cracovienne (Krakowiak) and an Italian tarantella to her repertoire.
 Her image was often identified with pink satin and black lace as the fleshy, sensuous Spanish dancer, in stark contrast to depictions of Taglioni as the modest sylph in white.
 Elssler did not only possess technical gifts, her ability to perform dramatically was exceptional.
 Her performances of the great Romantic ballets, including La Sylphide, Giselle and La Esmeralda, portrayed heightened aspects of their former characters.
 This earned Elssler a place among the most talented and notable ballerinas of the Romantic ballet period.